September 26, 2022SAFETY AND INSPECTIONS

-When it comes to exemptions from OSHA, there are some general exclusions tacked onto the less than ten employees disqualification.
+When it comes to exemptions from OSHA, there are general exclusions tacked onto the less than ten employees disqualification.

 Generally speaking, OSHA exclusions and exemptions include churches, federal and state-level government organizations, and their political subdivisions.
 Businesses that are regulated by federal statutes (ex. mining and nuclear power companies) tend to also be exempt.

 If you have less than ten employees and meet the above exemptions, then you might not need to worry about getting an inspection.

 Why the uncertainty?
 OSHA doesn’t have a limitless roster of inspectors to carry out limitless workplace inspections.
 And the OSHA inspectors that they do have already manage about 100,000 inspections a year.

 There are roughly 8-10 million OSHA-regulated businesses in the US, so there is a ~1% chance your business is selected for one of the 100,000 inspections.